Salivary Glands Long Essays

 • Initially, lesion is present as a tender erythematous nodule

-• Once the mucosa breaks, deep ulceration with yellowish base forms
+• Once the mucosa breaks, deep ulceration with a yellowish base forms

 • The lesion can be large and deep